LiruMouse/CoolVL/doc/RestrainedLoveReadme.txt

 RELEASE NOTES:
 ---------------
+2.08.03.24 (@versionnum = 2080324) by Henri Beauchamp:
+- Changed: lifted the restrictions on @adjustheight to deal with tiny and giant mesh-based avatars.

 2.08.03.23 (@versionnum = 2080323) by Henri Beauchamp:
 - Inclusion of Marine Kelley's changes:
 	- changed: when @accepttp is in force, allow force-TPs, even when in busy mode.